alliance-genome/agr_curation/SEARCH.md

 #### Fields

 Inside a single filter there can be multiple items listed.
 These items are the names of the fields in the linkML model starting with {object} and its field.
-These fields can be chanined together to get access to nested properties as in if {object} is a disease annotation then a field could be "diseaseAnnotationSubject.taxon.curie", which would query against the tax id that is on the subect of a disease annotation.
+These fields can be chanined together to get access to nested properties as in if {object} is a disease annotation then a field could be "diseaseAnnotationSubject.taxon.curie", which would query against the tax id that is on the subject of a disease annotation.

 Fields inside a single filter are "OR"ed together, in the above example for "obsoleteFilter" we are saying where field "obsolete" is false OR field "internal" is false.